kick-mind/date-src/README.md

 > Note:
-DateTime object is immutable. after creating a DateTime object, you cannot change it.
+DateTime object is immutable. after creating a DateTime object, you cannot change it(you can not change its date/time units, calendar, zone or locale).

 ## DateTime constructor overloads
 DateTime constructor has several overloads: